 David Asai, Senior Director for Science Education

-As a rising high school senior, David Asai participated in an NSF-sponsored research experience at the University of Hawai’i, and he liked it.
-As an undergraduate, David engaged in independent research all twelve quarters and three summers, and he liked it.
-These opportunities were transformative because of the graduate students who mentored David.
-David’s current work as Senior Director for Science Education is guided by three beliefs: 1) the dynamic demographics of the U.S. population presents the greatest opportunity and the most compelling challenge for U.S. science, 2) all students—regardless of where they come from and where they’re going—deserve a meaningful, effective, and positive experience in science through which they will better understand the process of science, 3) making that experience meaningful, effective, and positive is the responsibility of the faculty and administrators who define the institution’s culture.
-David received a bachelor’s degree in chemistry from Stanford University; a PhD in biology from Caltech; completed postdocs at Caltech and University of California, Santa Barbara.
+David’s work is guided by three beliefs: (1) the dynamic demographics of the U.S. population presents the greatest opportunity and the most compelling challenge for U.S. science; (2) all students—regardless of where they come from and where they’re going—deserve a meaningful, effective, and positive experience through which they can better understand the process of science; and (3) making that experience meaningful, effective, and positive is the responsibility of the faculty, staff, and administrators who define the institution’s culture.
+David received a bachelor’s degree in chemistry from Stanford University, a PhD in biology from Caltech, and was a postdoc at Caltech and the University of California, Santa Barbara.
 He was a faculty member and Head of Biological Sciences at Purdue University, and then Stuart Mudd Professor and Chair of Biology at Harvey Mudd College.
 David’s research group, dubbed the “Asailum,” studied the structural and functional diversity of dyneins.
 For many years, he taught undergraduates introductory cell and molecular biology.
-After nearly 25 years as a professor, David came to HHMI in 2008.
+After nearly 25 years as a professor, David came to HHMI in 2008

 Billy Biederman has more than 15 years of experience working with scientists who express an interest in science education.
-He supports the Science Education Alliance's professional development efforts, endeavoring to broaden, facilitate, and support the implementation of innovative college-level biology laboratory courses across the country.
-He also supports the planning and conduct of numerous workshops, field tests, and evaluation projects that inform the ongoing program development.
+He supports the Science Education Alliance's professional development efforts, endeavoring to broaden, facilitate, and support the implementation of innovative college-level biology courses.
+He also supports the planning and conduct of numerous workshops and evaluation projects that inform ongoing program development.
 Before joining HHMI, Biederman studied computer science and engineering at the University of Maryland.
 Biederman keeps an eye on the landscape of the life science education community to find additional opportunities to develop new research-based courses.

 Josephine Bynum, Program Assistant

 Josephine Bynum's background involves twelve years of experience as the liaison of administrative services and human resources systems processing for a diverse group of editorial professionals in the media industry.
-Serving in this role has helped her develop a comprehensive approach to working effectively with all levels of staff and leaders.
-She joined HHMI as Program Assistant in December 2015, working in the Science Education- Undergraduate and Graduate Programs (UGP) group.
+Serving in this role has developed in her a comprehensive approach to working effectively with all levels of staff and leaders.
+She joined HHMI as Program Assistant in December 2015, working in the Science Education - Undergraduate and Graduate Programs (UGP) group.
 She provides support to the UGP group by assisting in various aspects of grants initiatives and the HHMI Professors Program and Driving Change Initiative's meetings and activities, while providing thought contributions to UGP team's planning discussions of Science Education programs/initiatives.
-Josephine cares about issues of health and wellness, and is excited about being a part of an organization such as HHMI whose mission involves making a difference in the betterment of public health and society through its support of science education and innovation.
+Josephine cares about issues of health, wellness, diversity, equity, and inclusion, and is excited about being a part of an organization such as HHMI whose mission aligns with these values through its support of science education and innovation.

 Adrielle Darby, Senior Program Assistant

 Adrielle is a member of the team managing the Gilliam Fellowships for Advanced Study.
-A proud HBCU alumna, she earned a BS in Communications from Bowie State University and a Master’s in Business Administration at the Jack Welch Institute of Management with Strayer University.
+A proud HBCU alumna, she earned a BS in Communications, Public Relations, from Bowie State University and a Master’s in Business Administration at the Jack Welch Institute of Management with Strayer University.
 Although her career path began in the field of Finance, she has found much satisfaction in supporting efforts to make science more inclusive and diverse and serving as an advocate for the student and the student voice.

 Melanie Daub, Program Officer

-Melanie Daub has more than 30 years of experience in the administration of HHMI’s research training programs for medical, dental, and veterinary students.
+Melanie Daub has more than 30 years of experience in the administration of HHMI’s research training programs for graduate, medical, dental, and veterinary students.
 As a member of the team managing the Gilliam Fellowships for Advanced Study, she has a strong interest in creating professional development opportunities within the HHMI community for Gilliam trainees.
-From 2007–2020 she managed the HHMI Medical Research Fellows Program, which aims to encourage the development of future physician-, dentist-, and veterinarian-scientists.
+From 2007–2020 she managed the HHMI Medical Research Fellows Program, which aimed to encourage the development of future physician-, dentist-, and veterinarian-scientists.
 Daub earned an MBA from American University with a concentration in marketing.
 Prior to joining HHMI, she was an account specialist with a local advertising agency where she developed marketing and public relations campaigns and product development programs.
 She also served as a sales representative for Bristol Myers Products.

 Danielle Heller, Program Officer